 Rangpo: Rafting and rivers

 Love whitewater rafting?
 Then, rafting at Rangpo should be on top of your list.
-The route is between river Teesta and Rangeet.
-Both the rivers are starched out for miles, and is ideal for safe water rafting.
+A must place to visit in North East India, the route is between river Teesta and Rangeet.
+Both the rivers are starched out for miles and is ideal for safe water rafting.
 The shorter route is about five kilometres, while the long course is about eight kilometres.
 So, if you like living life on the edge, this is the destination to visit.
 Rafting amidst nature is something else, we tell you.

 Banner M in Pop Blue would be a great travel partner while you are in Rangpo.